serenity-is/docs/tutorials/movies/customizing_quick_search.md

 }
 ```

-We made use of the local text dictionary (translations) available at client side.
+We used the local text dictionary (translations) available on the client side.
 It's something like this:

 ```json
 {